 - a.
-If the catcher makes a bad throw, no error is charged unless the baserunner makes an extra base (Refer Section 3.31) - b.
-When a runner steals and should have been OUT, but for the fielders error, credit the catcher with an assist, and charge the fielder with an error.
-It is important to also include the CS and the batter number.
+If the catcher makes a bad throw, no error is charged unless the baserunner makes an extra base (refer para 3.31). - b.
+When a runner steals and should have been OUT, but for the fielder's error, credit the catcher with an assist, and charge the fielder with an error.
+It is important to also include the CS and the batter number. - c.
 If the catchers throw is good but there is no fielder at the base, credit a stolen base.
 If the runner advances an extra base score as a FC on the player who was not there.